 Why is this important?

-Having used this brush for a few months, I think that's definitely good value for a candidate for "best electric toothbrush".
+I think that's definitely extremely good value for a candidate for "best electric toothbrush".

 What about any disadvantages?

-As far as I can see, there are just 2 aspects that I am not keen on.
-One is the 30 second timer.
+As far as I can see, there is just 2 aspects that I am not keen on.
+This is the 30 second timer.
 Like all electric brushes, I feel that 30 seconds is a bit on the short side.
-Also, the DeLuxe brush head looks a bit big to me.
+Also, the DeLuxe brush head looks a bit too big to me.
 I would recommend sticking with the standard sized brush head.

-You can visit my detailed Cybersonic toothbrush page at sonic care toothbrush.
+You can visit my detailed Cybersonic toothbrush page at Best Sonic Toothbrush for a full review.

 Now let's look more closely at these two contenders for the title "world's best electric toothbrush".